bormaxi8080/starred/README.md

 ## C# #

+- [alexandrehtrb/Pororoca](https://github.com/alexandrehtrb/Pororoca) - An API testing tool with support for HTTP/2 and HTTP/3.
+Alternative to Postman.
 - [lypd0/DeadPotato](https://github.com/lypd0/DeadPotato) - DeadPotato is a windows privilege escalation utility from the Potato family of exploits, leveraging the SeImpersonate right to obtain SYSTEM privileges.
 This script has been customized from the
 - [subhra74/xdm](https://github.com/subhra74/xdm) - Powerfull download accelerator and video downloader
 - [iomoath/FileWatchTower](https://github.com/iomoath/FileWatchTower) - FWT is a security analysis and file monitoring tool that utilizes Sysmon events.